 4. Market equilibrium occurs when the price is such that the quantity that buyers are interested in purchasing is equal to the quantity that sellers are interested in supplying to the market.

-In his book the wealth of Nations, Adam Smith argued that even though every individual intends only his own security, only his own gain, ... he is led by an invisible to promote an end which was no part of his inttention.
+production process.
+Once these questions have been addressed, for whom is found to be those consumers who have the money to pay for the goods and services produced and it is mainly determined by the supply and demand in the markets for factors of production.
+The Invisible Hand In his book the wealth of Nations, Adam Smith argued that even though every individual intends only his own security, only his own gain, ... he is led by an invisible to promote an end which was no part of his inttention.
 B y pursuing his own interest he frequently promotes that of society more effectually than when he really intends to promote it.
+The property of the invisible hand doesn't work if there is market failures.

-B. Trade, Money, and Capital
+B. Trade, Money, and Capital 1.

-1. Advanced economies use complex systems of trade in order to accumulate the bundle of goods and services that the people in that economy want to consume.
-People produce the goods and services that they can produce most efficiently << This is what we call specialization >>, and then they trade their excess for other items that they need.
+most efficiently << This is what we call specialization >>, and then they trade their excess for other items that

+they need.
 As compared to medieval economies, today's economy depends heavily on: Specialization and division of labor.

 ***** Specialization occurs when people and countries concentrate their efforts on a particular set of tasks- it permits each person and country to use to best advantage the specific skills and ressources that are available